michaverhagen/semi-website/knowledge-base/wiki-semi-consulting/learn/technology-summary/index.md

 Because Weaviate operates as a middleware between the data storage and your applications we believe that interacting with it should be as familiar as possible.
 Therefore we use as many standards (RESTful API's, GraphQL, etcetera) as possible.

-In the [Weaviate documentation](/knowledge-base/wiki-weaviate/implement/weaviate/) you can find more information about these standards.
+In the <a href="https://github.com/creativesoftwarefdn/weaviate" alt="Weaviate Github">Weaviate documentation</a>  you can find more information about these standards.